-- The fund may invest up to 20% of its assets outside the United States in securities of issuers that are not included in the S&P 500 Index. - The fund may invest up to 5% of its assets outside the United States and Canada in securities of issuers that are not included in the S&P 500 Index. - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
+- Under normal market conditions, the fund will invest at least 80% of its net assets in equity-type securities and at least 80% of its net assets outside the United States. - The fund may invest up to 10% of its net assets in the securities of issuers based in emerging markets. - For purposes of determining whether an investment is made in a particular country or geographic region, the fund's investment adviser will generally look to the domicile of the issuer in the case of equity securities or to the country to which the security is tied economically in the case of debt securities.
 In doing so, the fund's investment adviser will generally look to the determination of MSCI Inc. (MSCI) for equity securities and Bloomberg for debt securities.
 In certain limited circumstances (including when relevant data is unavailable or the nature of a holding warrants special considerations), the adviser may also take into account additional factors, as applicable, including where the issuer's securities are listed; where the issuer is legally organized, maintains principal corporate offices, conducts its principal operations, generates revenues and/or has credit risk exposure; and the source of guarantees, if any, of such securities.